Phnom Penh, Cambodia

 Breakfast is a generous choice of breads or cereal, followed

 by warm dishes, Asian or Western.
-The croissant with lemon
+The croissant with lemon curd was

 The casual dining menu specialises in clay-oven pizzas.
 Specials we tried included straightforward Vietnamese duck spring rolls, and fish fillets in a kind of sesame batter with mayonnaise.
 The latter were fine, but why did they come with both spinach farfalle and a foil-baked potato?
 The chocolate cassata with vanilla ice cream had a surfeit of coconut flakes at one end and candied fruit at the other.
 It was all tasty, but not perhaps for people who expect their food to make sense - and given how packed the place gets at dinnertime with expats and tourists alike, not a lot of them do.

 For alternatives, simply wander along the riverfront and see what takes your fancy.

 - Vegetarian Menu